FINE MOTORING BOOKS

 -

-“Nautilus 2” was specially built by the Cornwall brothers to house the L48 engine now in the Museum recreation and with it won many races including the E.C.
+“Nautilus 2” was specially built by the Cornwell brothers to house the L48 engine now in the recreation and with it won many races including the E.C.
 Griffiths Cup in 1914 and 1915.
 It was the fastest boat in Australia in its day, even against imported competition.

 The rebuilt engine first started in July 1982, instantly with no problems.
 Early demonstration runs in Australia showed up problems with the tyres moving on their rims, so more modern tyres were used on the rear wheels for serious work and these were the ones used at Lake Perkolilli and Lake Seabrook in 2007.